MathieuNls/bug-taxonomy/06_analysis.md

 The feature vectors are fed to the different machine learning techniques in order to build a classifier.
 The data is separated into two parts with a 60%-40% ratio.
 The 60% part is used for training purposes while the 40% is used for testing purposes.
-During the training process we use the ten-folds iteratively and, for each iteration, we change the parameters used by the classifier building process (cost, mtry, etc).
+During the training process we use the ten-folds technique iteratively and, for each iteration, we change the parameters used by the classifier building process (cost, mtry, etc).
 At the end of the iterations, we select the best classifier and exercise it against the second part of 40%.
 The results we report in this section are the performances of the nine classifiers trained on 60% of the data and classifying the remaining 40%.
 The performances of each classifier are examined in terms of true positive, true negative, false negative and false positive classifications.
 True positives and negative numbers refer to the cases where the classifier correctly classify a report.
-The false negative represents the number of reports that are classified as non-type 4 while they are and false positive represents the number of reports classified as type 4 while they are not.
+The false negative represents the number of reports that are classified as non-T4 while they are and false positive represents the number of reports classified as T4 while they are not.
 These numbers allow us to derive three common metrics: precision, recall and f_1 measure.